Peter King: Inside the Richard Sherman-49ers Talks

 So if Sherman wanted a deal today, and if he wanted a sure thing, he’d have to go with the 49ers.
 With the other contenders falling by the wayside, and with one final concession by the Niners, Sherman’s decision was made for him.
 He shook hands with Lynch, hugged him, and the deal was done.

 Now, this isn’t the contract of Sherman’s dreams.
-As Mike Florio reported Sunday, the deal includes $5 million before training camp in the form of a $3 million signing bonus and a $2 million roster bonus on the first day of camp.
+As Mike Florio reported on Sunday, the deal includes $5 million before training camp in the form of a $3 million signing bonus and a $2 million roster bonus on the first day of camp.
 His base salary in 2018 is $2 million.
-He will have to be Sherman the all-pro corner for three years to make what the contract originally was reported to be worth—$39 million.
+He will have to be Sherman the All-Pro corner for three years to make what the contract originally was reported to be worth—$39 million.
 And turning 30 this year, coming off the Achilles injury, that’s highly unlikely, obviously.
 Could an agent have done better?
 Possibly.
-But all teams are looking at Richard Sherman, damaged goods, not Richard Sherman, sure all-pro.
+But all teams are looking at Richard Sherman, damaged goods, not Richard Sherman, sure All-Pro.

 So Sherman is getting knocked for not getting a good-enough deal.
-That may have some merit.
-But if Sherman plays 90 percent of the snaps for San Francisco in 2018 and makes the Pro Bowl, he makes the same $11 million he was schedule to make in Seattle this year … and his salary of $8 million for 2019 would be guaranteed if on the roster on April 1, 2019.
+That view may have some merit.
+But if he plays 90 percent of the snaps for San Francisco in 2018 and makes the Pro Bowl, he makes the same $11 million he was scheduled to make in Seattle this year … and his salary of $8 million for 2019 would be guaranteed if he’s on the roster on April 1, 2019.

-That’s a complicated way of saying Sherman can be an $11-or-$12-million-a-year player, but he’s going to have to play like the Richard Sherman of 2013 to get it.
+That’s a complicated way of saying Sherman can be an $11- or $12-million-a-year player, but he’s going to have to play like the Richard Sherman of 2013 to get it.

 Sherman came out firing on the players-shouldn’t-rep-themselves charge.

-“I don’t think any agent in the business could have done a better job of negotiating this contract,” Sherman told me by phone Sunday night.
+“I don’t think any agent in the business could have done a better job of negotiating this contract,” Sherman told me by phone on Sunday night.
 “As long as I’m content with what I’m making, nothing else matters to me.

 “Once I make a Pro Bowl, $8 million the next year is guaranteed for me.
 It gives me the ability to control my destiny.
 The 49ers have skin in the game.
 I have skin in the game.
 In my former contract, no matter what I did this year, nothing would be guaranteed to me next year.
 I couldn’t feel secure in my contract.
 Now, if I play the way I know I’m capable of playing, I know I’m going to get paid.”

 Now about the Seahawks’ part of things.
 While Seattle reconstructs its franchise, its heart-and-soul guy—its Ortiz, its LeBron—flies south.
 Lots of familiar things in the Bay Area for Sherman.
 That’s where he went to college, at Stanford.
-He fancies himself a Renaissance man full of different interests outside of sports, and so the imagination of Silicon Valley interests him.
+He fancies himself a Renaissance man full of interests outside of sports, and so the imagination of Silicon Valley interests him.
 He’s a California guy.
 But there’s something else about playing for the Niners.

 “We had something no other team could offer,” Lynch said.